ThaDafinser/SpeedLoader/README.md

-# SpeedLoader - IDEA!
+# SpeedLoader - idea collection...!
-Load PHP classes faster...
+Load PHP classes faster...some thoughts from my mind

 ## What is the idea?
 There are a lot of optimizations already around for autoloading.